 What are your thoughts now that lockdown restrictions have been relaxed?
 Anxious?
 Relieved?
 If you were to ask your pet the same question you can be sure that their answers would place them in one of two categories; the ones that look forward to the peace and those that dread not being with their owners 24/7… and commonly it is the latter.

 Dogs that we had prior to the lockdown are now already used to this new way of life, while those brought into our homes during the lockdown may not know any different, particularly puppies.
 That’s why it is so important to prepare your dog for life beyond lockdown and help them adjust as we start returning to normal.
+If your dog is still just a puppy, we have a separate blog on puppy training tips to help you.

 Introducing a dog walker can be an excellent way to give your beloved pet its social needs and exercise time when you are too busy since after all, they probably don’t enjoy being stuck at home any more than you do!

 If you plan to increase the dog’s daily exercise after the lockdown ends, ensure that you only do it gradually.
 A sudden change in a dog’s routine can be both damaging to their mental and physical health.
+Also, consider our hot weather dog tips as Summer’s sun still seems to be in full swing!

 You can teach your beloved pet to start feeling secure even when you are out by gradually spending extended periods of time away from them even when you are at home.
 It is particularly important for dogs that like to be close to you at any given time.
+You can also do this by using our pet taxi services to take your pet to appointments when you cannot make them or simply can’t get them there.

 You can encourage independence in your dog by: